 FSRA encourages members and spouses to review this Guide in its entirety.
 This will help them understand the basic process of valuation and division.
 They are responsible for ensuring that the information provided to the plan administrator is accurate and complete.
 They are also responsible for responding to any valid requests for documentation or other information requested by their administrator.
 Responding promptly helps to ensure a smooth and orderly process.

 The rules surrounding valuation and division of pensions are complex.
-Members, and in many cases spouses, may need the assistance of lawyer of other professionals.
+Members and their spouses may need the assistance of lawyer of other professionals.
 This Guide provides a basic overview of the most common valuation and division scenarios.
 However, in many cases the member and spouse’s situation may be more complicated.
-For example, it may not be clear which province’s rules apply.
-Or the spouses may have a Settlement Instrument dated pre-2012.
-In these types of cases, particularly, FSRA strongly encourages spouses to seek legal advice from a family law lawyer.
+In these types of cases, particularly, they may want to seek legal advice from a family law lawyer.

 Financial Services Regulatory Authority of Ontario (FSRA)